 Olympic champion Goggia wins 1st downhill of post-Vonn era

-CRANS-MONTANA, Switzerland (AP) — Olympic champion Sofia Goggia won the first World Cup downhill of the post-Lindsey Vonn era on Saturday.
+CRANS-MONTANA, Switzerland (AP) — Olympic champion Sofia Goggia won the first World Cup downhill of the post-Lindsey Vonn era on Saturday, when a malfunctioning race timing system fell short of Switzerland’s reputation for precision.

+Hours after Goggia’s first victory this season, the International Ski Federation apologized for faulty finish-line timing involving Swiss luxury watch brand Longines.

+“Despite the fact that the results were not displayed accurately in the finish area or on television, a manual backup timing system was used for the athletes that were affected as per FIS rules,” the governing body said in a statement.

+Goggia was unaffected by the bad timing which caused confusion for the two best Swiss racers immediately behind her, Joana Haehlen and Lara Gut-Behrami.

-Goggia was rewarded with her first victory this season after taking an aggressively direct racing line typical of Vonn, the American star who retired after winning downhill bronze in the world championships two weeks ago at Are, Sweden.
+The Italian racer was rewarded for taking an aggressively direct racing line typical of Vonn, the American star who retired after winning downhill bronze in the world championships two weeks ago at Are, Sweden.

 World champion Ilka Stuhec crashed as the first starter Saturday, leaving Goggia favored to win.

-The Italian racer was 0.49 seconds faster than Joana Haehlen of Switzerland on the sun-bathed 2.45-kilometer (1 1/2-mile) Mont Lachaux course.
+Goggia was eventually judged 0.36 seconds faster than Haehlen, getting her best career result, on the sun-bathed 2.45-kilometer (1 1/2-mile) Mont Lachaux course.

+Gut-Behrami was third, 0.45 behind Goggia, having originally been placed fourth.
+The Swiss Timing race operation is run by Longines, which has long sponsored Alpine ski greats Mikaela Shiffrin and Aksel Lund Svindal.

+“Longines and Swiss Timing are very disappointed by this incident and wish to apologize to the athletes, organizers and spectators,” FIS said.

+“The problem was due to connection issues between the infrastructure installed on the finish line and the timekeeping room,” FIS said.

+The race was interrupted each time to repair the timing system and calculate each racer’s time.
+Haehlen and Gut-Behrami were at first given times which were later made one-tenth of a second faster in the official result.

-Nicole Schmidhofer extended her lead in the downhill standings by placing third, 0.52 behind Goggia.
+Despite being moved down to fourth from third by Gut’s revised time, Nicole Schmidhofer extended her lead in the downhill standings.

 Goggia won the season-long downhill title last year, but was sidelined this season by an ankle injury until returning one month ago.